arya-io/DBMSNotes/Database_Concepts_01.md

 ## ESCAPE OPERATOR

+The `ESCAPE` operator allows you to define an escape character, which can be used to treat special wildcard characters (like `%` and `_`) as literal characters in pattern matching.

 ```SQL
 SELECT *
 FROM pcodes
 WHERE code LIKE 'A?%C01' ESCAPE '?';
 ```

+In this query:

+- The **?** is defined as the escape character.
+- The **%** after the escape character **?** is treated as a literal **%**, not as a wildcard.

 ## COLUMN ALIASES

+Column aliases are used to temporarily rename a column heading in the result set of an SQL query.
+This is particularly useful for improving readability or when working with complex expressions.

 ```sql
 SELECT ename AS "Name Of Employee",
 sal AS "Salary"